César Cui: Family

 Cui married Malvina Rafailovna Bamberg (Мальвина Рафаиловна Бамберг /ru/) in 1858.
 He had met her at the home of Alexander Dargomyzhsky, from whom she was taking singing lessons.
 Among the musical works Cui dedicated to her is the early Scherzo, Op.
 1 (1857), which uses themes based on her maiden name (BAmBErG) and his own initials (C. C.), and the comic opera The Mandarin's Son.
 César and Malvina had two children, Lidiya and Aleksandr.
 Lidiya, an amateur singer, married and had a son named Yuri Borisovich Amoretti; in the period before the October Revolution, Aleksandr was a member of the Russian Senate.

 Last years and death

 In 1916, Cui went blind, although he was still able to compose small pieces by means of dictation.
 He died on 26 March 1918 from cerebral apoplexy and was buried next to his wife Mal'vina (who had died in 1899) at the Smolensky Lutheran Cemetery in Petrograd (now Saint Petersburg).
+He was the longest lived member of the five and had been the group's last living member since Balakirev's death in 1910.
 In 1939, his body was reinterred in Tikhvin Cemetery at the Alexander Nevsky Monastery, to lie beside the other members of The Five.